 Pies and other desserts.
 Most pies can be made two or more days in advance.
 Or make a cake or cookies.

 Turkey.
-Start brining the day before.
+If you’re brining, start brining the day before.

 Stuffing.
 Advance work depends on the recipe.
 Some stuffings can be made wholly in advance; others should be made up to the point of adding the liquid.
 Reheat or finish baking on Thursday.
+(Recipes to help you think outside the box.)

 Sides.
 Shred radicchio and slice radishes for a slaw or roast some squash for a hearty salad; blanch or steam green beans or Brussels sprouts.
 Think about elements that can be prepped or finished ahead of time, then do it!